|Logging in to Campus Express

 Q: What is Meal Equivalency?

-A: Meal equivalencies are intended to provide more choice options for meal-plan users, especially after Dining Dollar$ have been exhausted.
+A: Meal equivalencies are intended to provide more choice options for dining-plan users, especially after Dining Dollar$ have been exhausted.

-For instance, a meal equivalency would allow you to purchase food from the Café at McClelland, Hill Express or the Gourmet Grocer at 1920 Commons by using one of your meal swipes in lieu of Dining Dollar$.
-Bon Appétit at Penn Dining would offer choices of food combinations for the meal equivalency--such as a sandwich, side and drink.
+For instance, a meal equivalency would allow you to purchase food from the Café at McClelland, Hill Express, Falk Dining Commons, or the Gourmet Grocer at 1920 Commons by using one of your meal swipes in lieu of Dining Dollar$.
+Bon Appétit at Penn Dining offers choices of food combinations for the meal equivalency--such as a sandwiches, sides and drinks.

 Q: Can I have a dining plan that is only Dining Dollar$?

 A: First-year undergraduates do not have access to an all Dining Dollar$ account.
-Bon Appétit at Penn Dining offers three dining plan choices to first-year undergraduate students and 8 choices to other undergraduate students.
+Penn Dining offers three dining plan choices to first-year undergraduate students and 8 choices to other undergraduate students.

 Q: Can I get a refund for visits I don't use?